SEI-R-2-22/u1_hw_control_flow_adventure/outline.md

           - (>3) : Overkill much?
 You blow the house down, but you also hyperventilate.
 The piggy escapes.
       - [K]nock politely on the door.
         - Interesting ploy.
 The piggy calls "who is it?"
 What is your reply?
           - [F]ib.
-"It's Red Riging Hood!
+            - "It's Red Riging Hood!
 I brought snacks from Grandmother's house!"
             - "That's not Red's voice!" cries the piggy.
 It scarpers out the back and escapes.
 Nice try.
           - [T]ell the Truth: "It' the big bad wolf, and I would like to eat you, please!"
             - Predictably, the piggy is not excited to see you.
 "Aaahhh!"
 It yells, as it runs out the back, and escapes.
 No dinner for you.
-          - [L]and-Shark.
+          - [C]andy gram.
             - "What?" the piggy says.
 It opens the door.
 You gobble it up.
 I cannot believe that worked.
       - [W]ait until dark.
         - You ring up you old pal Rumpelstiltskin, who works through the night spinning the straw into gold.
 By morning, you've completely forgotten about the piggy and instead use your new-found treasure to feast at the local BBQ joint.
 Win Win.